benphelps/homepage-docs/src/pages/en/services/jackett.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Jackett does not require any authentication for the widget to work, as it uses the data that is exposed publicly.
+Jackett must not have any authentication for the widget to work.

 Allowed fields: `["configured", "errored"]`.